JohanSchott/Pade_approximants/README.md

 ### Future improvements
 - Make the compilation with MPACK easier.
 - Consider off-diagonal Green's functions and self-energies.
 Especially for negative Matsubara points.
+- Clean up the `Makefile`
+- Paralellize with MPI ?
+- Clean up the fortran code, remove unneccecary printouts and out-commented code sections